leotd21/leotd21.github.io/_posts/1970-01-01-fighting-the-curse.markdown

 - Life won’t hand you certainty.
 Learn to *work with* uncertainty instead of waiting for it to disappear.
 - You don’t have to be sure — you just have to be *informed*.
 - Think in terms of probability and expected value, not perfect outcomes.
+- Use **Bayesian thinking** to update your beliefs and improve decisions over time.
+- Trust your **intuition** — it’s often your brain connecting dots you can’t yet explain.
 - Plan for when things go sideways — because eventually, they will.
 - Being wrong is okay if you were thoughtful going in.